helrond/songs/_posts/2024-05-12-believing_in_this_song.md

     Believing in this song
 </div>

-Everything comes to an end
+Everything gets old
-The way it evaporates is full of suffering
+And the journey there is hard and cold
-We go alone to our end
+Everything ends
-Travel with me until then
+But won't you travel with me until then

 <div class="chorus">CHORUS</div>

-As I sing the bombs fall
+Sang this song in a war
 On another day in another year
-I wrote this song for you
+I wrote it for you
-To dispel all of our fear
+To take the edge of your fear

 <div class="chorus">CHORUS</div>